damar-wicaksono/uqtestfuns/docs/test-functions/ackley.md

 By default, the spatial dimension is set to $2$.
 To create an instance with another value of spatial dimension, pass an integer to the parameter `spatial_dimension` (or as the first argument).
-For example, to create an instance of the Sobol'-G function in ten dimensions,
+For example, to create an instance of 10-dimensional Ackley function, type:
-type:

 ```{code-cell} ipython3
 my_testfun = uqtf.Ackley(spatial_dimension=10)
 ```

-Or, alternatively as the first argument:
+Or alternatively, pass the dimension as the first argument:

 ```{code-cell} ipython3
 my_testfun = uqtf.Ackley(10)
 ```

-In the subsequent section, the function will be illustrated using ten dimensions.
+In the subsequent section, this 10-dimensional Ackley function will be used for illustration.

 ## Description